Gunehee/Gunehee.github.io/resume.md

 # Summary

+<p>I do not know anyone who has got to the top without hard work.
+That is the recipe.
+It will not always get you to the top, but should get you pretty near.<p>

  I'm a very fast learner and dilligent.
 Love the challenge and always cooperative with people.

 # Work Experience (only last 10 years)

 * HR company internship for 3 months
 * Educator of english academy for 3 months
 * Work for overseas business for 2 months